When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Which display sizes are suitable for reading sheet music?

-The screen size of smaller e-book readers goes straight to 10.3 inches – there are no standard screen sizes between 10.3 and 13.3 inches.
-The 10.3-inch screens cover 54.5% of the area of a Letter-sized sheet of music.
-They are definitely too small to display complex scores, but might be enough for song lyrics with chords.
+A 10.3-inch screen cover 54.5% of the area of a Letter-sized sheet of music.
+These e-readers are definitely too small to display complex scores, but might be enough for song lyrics with chords.

 For the vast majority of musicians, an e-reader with a 13.3-inch screen is therefore recommended.